 Layer7 Live API CreatorDeletes new APIs and Other Changes on Shutdown

 Run only one copy of

 Layer7 Live API Creatorin the same Java container (for example, Jetty or Tomcat) and only one Java container pointing to the same admin repository.
 For example, if you are running on Tomcat, ensure that only one copy of

 webappsdirectory.
 Having more than one copy can result in

-CA Live API Creatordeleting the APIs you create and your other changes in the admin repository since starting your Java container when you shut down the Java container.
+Layer7 Live API Creatordeleting the APIs that you create and your other changes in the admin repository since starting your Java container when you shut down the Java container.